mgoold/ds_work/docs/postgresql_development/retention_queries.md

 order by 1 desc
 ;

--- find count of users who have not been seen in 3 days
+### Finding New Users With Day Lag

+Here's a variation that evaluates a lag statement to find users with a gap of 3 days.

 select
 t1.activity_date